Shrike (racing car)

 Shrike is a racing car developed in Australia by the students of the Croydon Park Institute of TAFE in Adelaide in 1988 and 1989.
 It was developed for the then new Formula Holden category which mandated an aluminium tub monocoque, powered by a Buick sourced 3.8 litre Holden V6 engine, as used in the Holden VN Commodore at that time.

-The car proved to be instantly competitive in the Australian Drivers' Championship against designs from Elfin (another Adelaide based company), Cheetah, and imported Formula 3000 chassis such as Ralt and Reynard.
+The car proved to be instantly competitive in the Australian Drivers' Championship against designs from Elfin (then another Adelaide based company), Cheetah, and imported Formula 3000 chassis such as those made by Ralt, Reynard and Lola.

+Concept

+The Shrike (named after the bird on the Flag of South Australia, the Piping shrike with the cars emblem being a modified version of the bird on the flag) was the brainchild of automotive engineering lecturer at Croyden Park, Ted Noack.
+His concept was to utilise the newly acquired skills of the TAFE students to help build and race the cars.
+In a stroke of genius, Noack was able to convince the then South Australian state Minister of Education Greg Crafter to fund the Shrike project as part of a technical education syllabus.

+The Shrike made its first public appearance in a demonstration run during the 1988 Australian Grand Prix in Adelaide driven by Adelaide's own 1983 Australian Formula 2 champion, Ian Richards.